Campus Life Club Leader Resources

 Don't hesitate to e-mail email@example.com with any questions on this process.
 We are eager to see the positive contribution your club could make to the Westmont community!

 In order to be considered for official recognition, every student club must have a full-time faculty or staff member as an advisor.
 The advisor is an integral part of every campus organization and should be carefully selected to be able to provide assistance and time to support the needs of the club that they are sponsoring.
 The advisor and club officers share responsibility to WAC and to Westmont College.
 The advisor's responsibilities are described below:

-Advisors are responsible to WAC and Westmont College for the upholding of all college and WAC policies and procedures.
+Advisors are responsible to Westmont College for the upholding of all college and Campus Life policies and procedures.
 This includes the Community Life Statement, club requirements and college fundraising guidelines.

 Advisors are responsible for serving as a resource to help in resolving problems and issues confronting the club.